HugoPaulino/ABD/Lecture 1/README.md

 4. Create a ubuntu virtual machine using the image provided.
 5. Open a terminal, go to the folder ABD witch is in the Desktop
 6. Run the command git clone https://github.com/HugoPaulino/ABD.git.
 This command will download the lessons into the folder ABD
 7. Run the command Jupyter notebook.
-This will trigger a new firefox window open.
+This will trigger a interactive console open in firefox.
-8. Check if Spark is running using
+8. Check if Spark is running using http://localhost:4040

 # Remote Environment